Compostable Plastics: Solution or just more plastic?

 As unfortunate as it is, bioplastics might not be the solution to plastic pollution many had hoped it would be.
 Labels like “compostable” “certified compostable” and “biodegradable” mislead consumers who often end up contaminating waste streams with these bioplastics.

-For example, the City of Toronto does not accept bioplastics in their municipal organics scheme, and reports a number of problems caused by bioplastics to their diversion programs.
+For example, the City of Toronto does not accept bioplastics in their municipal organics scheme and reports a number of problems caused by bioplastics to their diversion programs.
 Bioplastics that end up in the composting stream will not degrade because they require different conditions to break down than the facility can provide.
 Bioplastic bags, for example, act as conventional plastic bags in Toronto’s organics processing facility and will float to the top and be skimmed off in the early stages of the process, destined for the landfill.

 Bioplastics also cause problems in recycling streams.
 They look so much like conventional plastic products, that consumers may mistake them as being recyclable.
 According to the City of Toronto’s website, “If biodegradable plastics get into the recycling system - it causes a lot of problems for sorting and re-use.
 If biodegradable plastic is mixed with non-degradable plastics and new products are made - you can imagine what would happen to packaging on a shelf - if components start breaking down.”

 Overall, we can conclude that bioplastics are anything but the solution to our growing plastics problem.
 Without access to designated facilities that can process them under the right conditions, we see the same problems with bioplastics as we do with conventional plastic.
-For bioplastics to become a viable alternative to conventional plastic, we would need to see transparent labelling requirements, and adequate processing capacity worldwide.
+For bioplastics to become a viable alternative to conventional plastic, we would need to see transparent labelling requirements and adequate processing capacity worldwide.
 Presently, we are nowhere near reaching that goal and plastics continue to pollute our environment.
 The current solution is to reduce consumption and transition away from plastics altogether.

 Check out our Low Waste Business Directory for your plastic-free needs!